sarfarazwasim/beginner-coding-problems/README.md

 # beginner-coding-problems
-A list of beginner coding problems with solutions for people new to javascript
+A list of beginner coding problems with solutions for people new to Typescript